jubalm/do-dokku-wordpress/README.md

-# Digitalocean's $5 droplet Wordpress Using Dokku
+# Install Wordpress Using Dokku

-Setup a Wordpress app in Digitalocean's $5 droplet using Dokku.
+Setup a Wordpress app using Dokku and any system (not just a 5$ droplet as the original used to say).

 ## How to use this package